SebastianDHA/DEPy/docs/usage.md

 ## limma-trend
 Now for the actual differential expression analysis, we will use limma, brain child of Gordon Smyth (check out the legendary [paper](https://pubmed.ncbi.nlm.nih.gov/16646809/)).
-Limma leverages an empirically estimated mean-variance trend as a prior to adjust for the heteroscedastic mean-variance common to so many -omics modalities.
+Limma leverages an empirically estimated mean-variance trend as a prior to adjust for the heteroscedasticity common to so many -omics modalities.
-The Bayesian prior serves as a form shrinkage, which mitigates the inflated false positives and negatives that come with conducting fold change analysis on low- and high-abundant features if the mean-variance is not accounted for.
+This Bayesian prior serves as a form shrinkage, which mitigates the inflated false positive and negative rates that come with conducting fold change analysis on low- and high-abundant features if the mean-variance is not accounted for.
 This is particularly useful for small sample sizes.
 Limma-trend was implemented and adapted in the proteomics R packages ```DEqMS``` and ``DEP`` for these very reasons.